swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_data_structures.md

 # Data structures

-Here you can see data structures used by different API endpoints groupped by protobuf packages
+Here you can see data structures used by different API endpoints grouped by protobuf packages

 ## Error (object)